mozhuZY/ChatRoom/README.md

 # ChatRoom
-It's a chat room on the network.
-It made by java language.
+This program is a chat room on the network.
+It work on the java.
+I develop two parts,the one is client,another one is server.